DevJamGroup/Projects-List/Projects/3-Advanced/Battleship-Game-Engine.md

 ### BGE

 -   [ ] Additional ships: Carrier: 5 squares, Submarine: 3 squares.
--   [ ] Caller can manually place their objects(ships) in desired location.
+-   [ ] User can manually place their objects(ships) in desired location.
--   [ ] Caller can specify the number of rows and columns in the game board as a parameter to the `startGame()` function.
+-   [ ] User can specify the number of rows and columns in the game board as a parameter to the `startGame()` function.
--   [ ] Caller can invoke a `gameStats()` function that returns a Javascript object containing metrics for the current game.
+-   [ ] User can invoke a `gameStats()` function that returns a Javascript object containing metrics for the current game.
 For example, number of turns played, current number of hits and misses, etc.
--   [ ] Caller can specify the number of players (1 or 2) when calling `startGame()` which will generate one board for each player randomly populated with ships.
+-   [ ] User can specify the number of players (1 or 2) when calling `startGame()` which will generate one board for each player randomly populated with ships.

     `shoot()` will accept the player number the shot is being made for along with the coordinates of the shot.
 The data it returns will be for that player.